AB Living Trusts and AB Disclaimer Trusts

 The advantage of the 5 or 5 power is that the trust principal can be spent for any reason and can be spent for specified beneficiaries other than the surviving spouse.
 However, if the surviving spouse lives long enough, then she could spend the entire amount in the trust, leaving little or nothing for the deceased spouse's beneficiaries.

-Since one of the benefits of the AB trust is that it prevents the surviving spouse from changing the beneficiaries of the deceased spouse's trust, which is useful if the deceased spouse has beneficiaries that the surviving spouse might not favor, such as children from a previous marriage, then it may make sense to restrict the spending of principal so that there will be at least a minimum left; otherwise, the benefit of not being able to change the beneficiaries of the trust may become moot, if there is nothing left to distribute.
-If a spouse wants to be sure that his beneficiaries will receive all the trust principal, then the trust document can forbid any spending of principal by the surviving spouse for any reason or allow only a set amount of trust principal to be spent, so that the beneficiaries will receive at least a minimum.
+Since a benefit of the AB trust is that it prevents the surviving spouse from changing the beneficiaries of the deceased spouse's trust, which is useful if the deceased spouse has beneficiaries that the surviving spouse might not favor, such as children from a previous marriage, then it may be sensible to restrict the spending of principal to ensure that at least a minimum amount will be left to distribute; otherwise, the benefit of not being able to change the beneficiaries may become moot, if there is nothing left to distribute.
+If a spouse wants to ensure that his beneficiaries will receive all the trust principal, then the trust document can forbid any spending of principal by the surviving spouse for any reason or allow only a set amount of trust principal to be spent, so that the beneficiaries will receive at least a minimum.

 An AB Trust Is Beneficial Only for Legally Married Couples

-There are several types of couples who would probably not want to use an AB trust.
+Several types of couples may not want to use an AB trust.
 Younger couples, for instance, because if one spouse dies prematurely, the other spouse is likely to live for many years afterward and must manage the trust for the duration.
-The same problem would occur if one of the spouses is much younger than the other.
-If each spouse is independently wealthy, then the surviving spouse would probably not need support, allowing the deceased spouse to leave his property directly to his beneficiaries.
+The same problem would occur if 1 spouse is much younger than the other.
+If each spouse is independently wealthy, then the surviving spouse doesn't need support, allowing the deceased spouse to leave his property directly to his beneficiaries.

 Standard AB Trust